PanosAntoniadis/slp-ntua/Lab3/README.md

 ## Prolab:

-In Prolab, a simple neural network is implemented using Pytorch as an introduction for the main part of the project.
+In Prolab, a simple neural network is implemented as an introduction for the main part of the project.
 For more details see the prolab report.

 ## Lab: